Keycloak as IDP for OIDC-SSO

 5. Create group mapper

-keycloak create group mapper
+keycloak add groups mapper

 # Server (settings.yaml)